eastrd/ArchivEye/README.md

 ## Introduction

-ArchivEye is a powerful and intuitive GUI application designed to streamline the workflow of lawyers, OSINT researchers, journalists, and other professionals who frequently work with PDF documents.
-By leveraging Optical Character Recognition (OCR) technology, ArchivEye enables users to search through scanned and non-searchable PDF files with ease.
+ArchivEye is a completely offline PDF OCR tool designed to protect the privacy and confidentiality of sensitive documents.
+It is a powerful and intuitive GUI application specifically tailored for lawyers, OSINT researchers, journalists, and other professionals who frequently work with PDF documents.
+ArchivEye's OCR technology allows users to search through scanned and non-searchable PDF files without needing to upload them to the cloud, providing an extra layer of privacy and security.

 ArchivEye focuses on accessibility, ensuring that even non-technical users can navigate and utilize the software effortlessly.
 It significantly reduces the time spent on manual tasks, such as opening multiple PDFs, reading, note taking manually, and cross-referencing information, by providing a unified interface for searching and indexing PDF documents.

 ## Features

 - Simple one-time initialization for setting up the third-party OCR tool paths
-- OCR capabilities to make scanned PDF files searchable
+- Offline OCR capabilities that make scanned PDF files searchable while protecting the privacy and confidentiality of sensitive documents
 - A user-friendly search input for keyword-based searching across all indexed PDFs
 - Display of search results with corresponding PDF file and page number for easy reference
 - Support for indexing additional documents and paths, with search results spanning across all indexed locations, including historical ones